Gabriella439/dhall-manual/manuscript/05-SynchronizeFiles.md

 care to create a Dhall configuration file that is cheap to interpret if you go this route.

-Fortunately, our Mergify Dhall configuration only takes milliseconds to interpret, so a pre-commit hook would be appropriate for this example.
+Fortunately, our example Mergify Dhall configuration only takes milliseconds to interpret, so a pre-commit hook would be appropriate for this example.

 The `.git/hooks` directory is unfortunately not kept under version control, but